 Marie-Louise, Duchess of Parma, was an Austrian archduchess.
 She was also Napoleon’s second wife.
 In 1814 when the allies had forced Napoleon to abdicate, she chose to go into exile with him but instead returned to her father’s court in Vienna.
 When Napoleon escaped from exile on Elba and returned to France, seizing power once more in March 1815, she decided to stay in Austria with her son rather than return to the side of her husband.

 This move was calculated.
 There were secret negotiations during the 100 days to investigate the possibility of putting Napoleon’s son on the throne in his place.
 And so Marie-Louise’s decision not to return to France was politically motivated: it increased her chances of being regent.
-The women of Waterloo are more than passive victims.

 This decision not to stand by her husband had a profound effect on Napoleon (he broke down in tears when he realised the pair of them would not be joining him) and a direct influence on his responses to the allies.
 Without his heir by his side, Napoleon knew that there was little chance of resolving by political means the question of who should rule France.